Skin wrinkles and blemishes

 Daily measures for skin protection include:

 - Wash your face once in the morning and once at night.
 Also wash after sweating.
 Perspiration can irritate the skin.
 Avoid washing too often because it can strip the skin of oil and moisture.
-Use lukewarm water.
+Use lukewarm water and gentle skin cleansers.
 Chlorinated water, particularly at high temperatures, can cause wrinkles to form.

-- Wash your face with a mild soap that contains moisturizers.
+- Wash your face with a mild cleanser that contains moisturizers.
 Try not to use deodorant soaps.
 These have substances that can irritate the skin.

 - Pat the skin dry and apply a moisturizer.